In this post, a never-ending staircase tutorial, I will help you create that iconic image as realized by M C Escher

 Create a document in photoshop around 4000 x 2000 pixels.
 File / new / and fill in the pixels width and height.

-In order to be able to draw the staircase we need to show the rulers and change the measurements to centimeters.
+In order to be able to draw the staircase, we need to show the rulers and change the measurements to centimetres.

-To do this view / rulers, then right click on the now visible ruler and select centimeters.
+To do this view / rulers, then right click on the now visible ruler and select centimetres.

 We need to show the gird now.
 Select view / show grid, this is to enable us to draw accurately and evenly to produce the correct angles for the steps.

 To help us do this go to view / snap to / grid, to make sure the lines we draw are all consistent and the cursor locks onto the intersections of the grid.

 To check that your screen settings are the same go to edit / preferences / unit and rulers and copy these settings in the image

 Make a new layer, select layer/ new / layer from the top toolbar.
 On the new layer, draw a diamond shape with the polygon lasso tool from the tools palette.
 Use 5×3 squares per quarter to draw your diamond shape.
 This gives us an angle of just about 30 degrees which is very important for this to work.
 See image below for help.
 Draw the two side of the step as well and fill using different coloured greys to give the step some depth.